Antipurity/sensor-network/docs/ROADMAP.md

                             - ⋯ Full stream, resized to a target resolution, to see the whole picture.
                             - ⋯ Around-mouse rect.
                             - ⋯ Around-mouse fovea.
                             - ⋯ Around-mouse progressively coarser grids, each zoomed out 2×.
-So if starting at 8×8 cells, only need 7 more levels to go to 1024×1024, which with default cell-sizes and 44.1kHz sound-output is 43FPS for grayscale or 14FPS for full-color.
+So if starting at 8×8 cells, only need 7 more levels to go to 1024×1024, which with default cell-sizes and 44.1kHz sound-output is at most 43FPS for grayscale or 14FPS for full-color.
 (May act the same as a zooming data augmentation.)
                         - ⋯ Coalesce chunks spatially wherever possible, with x/y coords of the center in the name.
                         - ⋯ Expose `.points()->Array` and `.sendPointsRGB(data: Uint8Array)=>Promise<feedback>`, in case someone really wants to render only what is strictly necessary, and not have to prod the user for access.
                         - ⋯ Allow passing the mouse object as an option, which is any object that has `{x:…,y:…}` with 0…1 client coordinates.
-                        - ⋯ In-page per-pixel feedback to DOM elements, through something like `sn.video.on(elem, imageData=>void)`.
+                        - ⋯ In-page per-pixel feedback to DOM elements, through something like `sn.video.on(elem, imageData=>void)` and/or a hidden canvas.
 (Differentiable rendering boys, even though JS doesn't have libraries for that.)
                         - ⋯ Internally, for efficiency, render images to a WebGL texture, and download data from there.
                             - ⋯ Make each result a separate buffer, downloaded after some delay (say, 4 results max).
                             - ⋯ For efficiency in certain cases, expose methods that receive data from a WebGL texture & context at 1+ coordinates.